GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Introduction

 Among various AI models, Graph Neural Networks (GNNs) have attracted significant attention due to their ability to represent and process irregular graph-structured data\cite{2021:HeShiwen}.
 By explicitly modeling the interactions between nodes and edges, GNNs naturally capture the underlying topology of communication networks, making them suitable for a wide range of wireless communication tasks such as power allocation\cite{2022:GuoJia}, link scheduling\cite{2022:HeShiwen}, and Hybrid Beamforming (HBF)\cite{2025:yuhang}.
-Most existing GNN methods for wireless communication systems update only node features via message passing, while neglecting the use of edge features to assist aggregation.
+Most existing GNN methods for wireless communication systems update only node features via message passing, while neglecting the use of edge features to assist aggregation\cite{11339899}.
 Although some recent communication-oriented studies incorporate edge information \cite{2022:Tianrui,2023:Shiwen,2021:Mengyuan}, explicit edge feature modeling and updating remain underexplored.
 Notably, in other GNN-enabled applications\cite{NENN,EHGNN,CensNet}, edge-level message-passing mechanisms have been validated to effectively enhance GNNs.
-Moreover, in practical wireless communication systems, obtaining perfect or high-resolution Channel State Information (CSI) is challenging, which leads to only imperfect CSI being available at BSs.
-Existing robust methods typically train models with imperfect CSI to improve resilience\cite{DAQE:2021,DAQE:2024,DQNN,MLP_TL,UMGNN}.
-However, such strategies often reduce model expressiveness.
-This highlights the need for approaches that enhance robustness without sacrificing expressive power.
+Moreover, in practical wireless communication systems, obtaining perfect Channel State Information (CSI) is challenging, which leads to only imperfect CSI being available at BSs.
+Existing robust methods typically train models with imperfect CSI to improve resilience\cite{DAQE:2021,DAQE:2024,DQNN,MLP_TL,UMGNN}. {However, training directly with imperfect CSI can lead to a statistical characteristic mismatch between the training input CSI and practical CSI, and overlook inherent estimation errors.
+This may mislead the model into fitting noisy CSI rather than capturing the practical CSI properties.
+As a result, the effective expressiveness and generalization performance of the model can be degraded, especially when deployed under high-quality CSI conditions.} This highlights the need for approaches that enhance robustness without sacrificing expressive power.